DatSciR/intro_prog_fun/transmitting_science/exercises_solutions.md

 Now that you have understood the logic of `map()`, spot the differences between the following three lines of code.
 What does the `map()` functional do?
 What differences do you detect in the code?
-And at the output?
+And in the output?

 ``` r